NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 ## Example

-`ZOZolaZoomTransition` ships with a fully functional demo project, but below are the basic implementation steps.
-Assume a typical "Master-Detail" scenario where the "master" controller contains a collection view, and the "detail" controller displays addional information when a cell is selected:
+`ZOZolaZoomTransition` ships with a fully functional demo project.
+Listed below are the basic implementation steps.
+Assume a typical "Master-Detail" scenario where the "master" controller contains a `UICollectionView`, and the "detail" controller is pushed onto the stack when a cell is tapped.
+The transition will be animated from the selected cell's `imageView`, to the detailController's `imageView`:

 1. Implement the `UINavigationControllerDelegate` method: